 Want to Learn More?

 To help you master Power BI, we run a two day Power BI course, to find out more about this please visit the course page: Power BI – Introduction.
-Our next training date is 3-4 April running at our Gatwick training venue.
 For a full list of public programme dates please visit our Public Programme Dates page.

 Alternatively if you have a group requiring training we can organise dates to suit you.